Your footage is already in Drive — bring it in as-is

 Google Drive workflow

-• Upload a file saved from Google Drive — no plugin or picker needed.
+- Paste a public Drive link, or upload the file — no plugin or picker needed.

 FAQ